-In order to support the anticipated growth Council has assumed that a reasonable capital works programme will be necessary.
-If the growth rates alter it is most likely that the capital works programme will be re-sequenced or subtly accelerated or slowed rather than dramatically changed in some other way.
+In order to support the projected growth, Council has proposed a significant capital investment programme over the next ten years.
+If the growth rates alter, it is most likely that the capital works programme will be re-sequenced or accelerated or slowed as appropriate to the circumstances.